qbead/qbeadWebsite/content/book/compass.md

 ```

 To visualize this cloud of points,
-you can also copy the data into the text box below.
+you can also copy the data from your Serial Monitor into the text box below.
 The webpage will then regenerate the image
 based on the numbers that you provided.
-Currently that text field contains real data we observed
+Currently, the text you see in the textbook contains real data we observed
-with one of the first SpinWheels ever manufactured.
+with one of the first SpinWheels we ever manufactured.
-If you rotate the plot (by dragging over it),
+If you rotate the plot (by dragging it),
 you can clearly see that the sphere of measurements
 is not at the center of the sphere of points.
 Rather there is an offset that we have to correct for.